Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-- List any relevant experience you’ve gained through volunteering or interning
+- Write down any relevant experience that you’ve gained through volunteering or through internships

-- Highlight any accomplishments or responsibilities you held in these roles.
+- Note any achievements or responsibilities you had during these roles.

 References: